So, by reading this article, you can learn more about TypeScript and why programmers use it.

 What Are The Components of TypeScript?

-TypeScript is comprised of the following components:
+TypeScript consists of the following components:

 Language: TypeScript language features elements like syntax, keywords, and type annotations.